 Everyone is very welcome to visit.
 Just come as you are.
 Visitors sometimes come simply to check out what happens at church, and that’s fine with us!
 There is no need to dress up or wear anything special for church.

 How do I find out more about Jesus and the Christian faith?

-The best place to start is to read a biography of Jesus’ life in the Bible (such as the ‘Gospel of Mark’).
+The best place to start is to read Mark, biography of Jesus’ life in the Bible.
 It is also helpful to come along to a short course to explore with others the big story of the Christian faith about Jesus.
 No prior knowledge is assumed, and you can ask any question you like.
-A good video summary (plus answers to questions) is here: www.christianityexplored.org
+A good video summary and answers to questions is available on the Christianity Explored website.

 What happens at a church service?

 Church meetings are a bit like the family gathering of God’s people.
-There go for about 1.5 hours, including morning tea.
+They go for about 1.5 hours, including morning tea.
 When we meet we:

-Hear from God: We want to listen to God speak, so the Bible is read aloud from the front and a speaker spends some time exploring the things we read together and how they apply to our lives.
+Hear from God: We want to listen to God speak, so the Bible is read aloud from the front and a speaker spends time exploring the things we read together and how they apply to our lives.

-Talk to God: We spend some time talking to God in prayer, usually led by someone out the front.
+Talk to God: We spend time talking to God in prayer, usually led by someone out the front.

 Sing together: We sing songs that remind us about who God is and what he’s done.